Work Injury Damages Common Law Claim

 Can I retire while on workers compensation?

-What happens to my workers’ compensation payment when I reach the retirement age?
-If you have been receiving weekly payments through your workers’ compensation claim
+What happens to my workers’ compensation when I retire?
+If you have been receiving weekly payments through your workers’ compensation claim and you have reached

 Can Your Workers Compensation Claim Be Denied?